ZaraTaza/London-Vs-The-Rest/README.md

 # London-Vs-The-Rest
-**Has regional economic inequality in the UK has worsened or improved since the 2008 financial crash?**
+**Has regional economic inequality in the UK worsened or improved since the 2008 financial crash?**

 **Overview**